bedwards254/testBDBC/_posts/2019-01-22-creating-bags.md

 ### Before you begin:

 * This workflow uses tools stored in BitCurator.
 If necessary, restart the Digital Archives Lab workstation and boot to the BitCurator hard drive.
-You can find instructions on how to do this :ref:`here <BC_Windows>`.
+You can find instructions on how to do this [here](https://bedwards254.github.io/testBDBC/jekyll/2019/01/22/BC-Windows-Switch.html).
 * Ensure that the Digital Archives Lab workstation is not connected to the Internet by unplugging the ethernet cable.

 ### Create folders: